2018 IndyCar Series

-The 2018 Verizon IndyCar Series was the 23rd season of the Verizon IndyCar Series and the 107th official championship season of American open wheel racing.
+The 2018 Verizon IndyCar Series was the 23rd season of the Verizon IndyCar Series and the 107th official championship season of American open-wheel car racing.
 The premier event was the 102nd Indianapolis 500, with Takuma Sato entering as the defending Indianapolis 500 winner.
 Josef Newgarden entered the season as the defending National Champion.

 The season marked the debut of a new universal aerokit, replacing the manufacturer-designed kits used from 2015 to 2017.

 It was the final season for Verizon Communications as the series sponsor as well as being the final season that the series was broadcast by both ABC and NBC Sports.
 A new series sponsor was introduced and NBC became the sole broadcaster for the series beginning in the 2019 season.

 Honda won the engine manufacturer's championship for the first time since 2005 as an engine manufacturer competitor.
-Robert Wickens won Rookie of the Year despite missing the final three races after a crash at the ABC Supply 500 at Pocono.
+Robert Wickens won Rookie of the Year despite missing the final three races after the season was overshadowed by a near life ending crash by Wickens at the ABC Supply 500 at Pocono that left him paralyzed.
 James Hinchcliffe won the most popular driver award.
 Will Power won the 102nd Indianapolis 500.
 Scott Dixon won his fifth IndyCar title, and is now second to A. J. Foyt's all-time record for United States open wheel titles.
 Dixon won three races over the course of the season.